|

 Instructions

-1. Sift together the baking powder, flour, and salt in a bowl.
+1. Sift the baking powder, flour, and salt in a large bowl.

-2. Cut in the butter until it's crumbly in appearance.
+2. Cube the butter into small pieces.
+Cut in the butter until it's crumbly in appearance.

 6. Fold in the cranberries.

-7. Flour a surface, roll out the dough to about 1/2 inch thick, disc, and cut the dough into 4 wedges.
-This
+7. Flour a surface, press the dough into about 1/2 inch thick, disc shape, and cut the dough into 4 wedges.

 Notes